Moving from abroad to the Netherlands

 • A rental or purchase contract for your property

-You can show the following original documents, if you still have them, later:
+You can show the following original documents later:

 • an international birth certificate